lime-advertising/Custom-Lime-Plugins/lime-remote-manager/docs/setup-guide.md

 2. Verify the main file `lime-remote-agent.php` autoloads without errors.
 3. Run `wp plugin list` to confirm the MU-plugin is visible as `true` under `Must Use` column.
 4. Retrieve the generated shared secret either via `wp lime-remote secret` or by temporarily defining `LIMERM_AGENT_ADMIN_UI` as `true` in `wp-config.php` and visiting **Tools → Lime Remote Agent**.
 Store the secret securely and remove/disable the constant after use.
+5. Ensure the web server user can write to `wp-content/uploads/` — snapshots are stored under `wp-content/uploads/lrm-snapshots/` (per blog).
-5. (Optional) Run `wp lime-remote health-check` to validate prerequisites.
+6. (Optional) Run `wp lime-remote health-check` to validate prerequisites.

 ### 4.4 Network Adjustments
 1. Add controller IP(s) to any firewalls or WAF allowlists on the managed site.